wasmi-labs/wasmi/README.md

 Refer to the [Wasmi usage guide](./docs/usage.md) to learn how properly to use [Wasmi](https://crates.io/crates/wasmi).

 ## WebAssembly Proposals

-The new Wasmi engine supports a variety of WebAssembly proposals and will support even more of them in the future.

 | | WebAssembly Proposal | |
 |:-:|:--|:--|